-Because there are literally hundreds of known photosensitizing agents under these general categories, clients taking any medications or using any other products (some listed below), should be advised to consult a physician or pharmacist before tanning,
+Because there are literally hundreds of known photosensitizing agents under the following general categories, clients taking any medications or using any products (some listed below), should be advised to consult a physician or pharmacist before using tanning equipment.

-List of Photosensitizing Drugs

-(This list is only informative)
+List of Photosensitizing Drugs (This list is only informative)

-The table that follows lists some drugs and other agents that have been reported to cause photosensitivity reactions.
-Those marked with an asterisk are more frequent causes of reactions.
-Phototoxic drugs used for therapeutic purposes such as the psoralens, trioxsalen (Trisoralen) and methoxsalen (Oxsoralen), used for vitiligo and psoriasis, and coal tar (Zetar, and others), used for psoriasis, are not included.
+The following table lists some drugs and other agents that have been reported to cause photosensitivity reactions.
+Those marked with an asterisk cause more frequent reactions.
+Phototoxic drugs used for therapeutic purposes such as the psoralens, trioxsalen (Trisoralen) and methoxsalen (Oxsoralen), used for vitiligo and psoriasis, and coal tar (Zetar, and others), used for psoriasis, are not listed.